Pavani-80/power-efficient-clock-gating/README.md

 # power-efficient-clock-gating
 A simple enable-based Verilog clock gating module for power-efficient design.
 # Power-Efficient Clock Gating Module (Verilog)

-This project implements a simple enable-based clock gating module in Verilog, simulating latch-based gating for power optimization.
+This project implements a simple enable-based clock gating module in Verilog to reduce dynamic power consumption in synchronous digital circuits.
+Clock gating is a widely used low-power technique in VLSI and digital design, where the clock signal to unused modules is disabled (gated) to save power.

+Why Clock Gating?
+The clock network consumes a significant portion of the total dynamic power in digital chips.

+By selectively turning off the clock signal when a module is idle, we prevent unnecessary switching activity.

+This project demonstrates how to use a latch-based enable signal to gate the clock signal safely without glitches.

 ## Files
 - `clock_gating_latch.v`: The main Verilog module